This post was sponsored by SAYA Designs. All opinions and editorial direction my own.

 But those on the inside know this isn’t the case.
 If I could have my own way I’d love to rebrand zero waste as ‘low waste’, as this is a much easier idea to get people on board with and a more realistic reflection of what the lifestyle looks like (after all, it is essentially impossible to produce no waste across our lifetime).
 I don’t quite wield the ability to rename an entire lifestyle movement however, so instead I love to use this platform to share the stories of organisations and ideas the truly embody the ideals of zero waste as I like to think of them.

-I believe a real, achievable type of zero waste is one that embraces a more holistic way of living.
+I believe a real, achievable type of zero waste lifestyle is one that embraces a more holistic way of living.
 Whilst on a practical level it can look like replacing items and eliminating plastic, especially at the beginning of the journey, it’s also about extending the lives of the things we use, and finding ways to utilise every aspect of the resources and materials that are offered to us.

 There’s a Japanese word, mottainai, which I think sums up the fully realised idea of a low waste lifestyle.
 It’s a term used to express regret or distaste for wasted resources, but at the same time it encompasses a deference for nature and a gratitude for what it supplies us with.
 You’ll often hear the sustainable community talking about the R’s (refuse, reduce, reuse, recycle, rot) when it comes to eliminating waste, but mottainai adds a sixth element, that of respect.
 The aversion to waste and tendency to recycle has a long history in Japan (the upcycling of kimonos has been around for centuries), whilst the regard for nature is rooted in shinto beliefs that all objects have a soul and should be respected.
 But even without this belief in animism, I think we can all benefit from taking on this spirit of reverence.
 By cultivating gratitude and acknowledging where our items come from we are more connected to the stories of our possessions, and we are often more willing to work to protect our resources.